 Our aim is always to innovate.
 We continually work on new design concepts and ways to refine our existing products.

-We have the widest range of quality fireplaces to be found anywhere.
+We have the widest range of quality mantels to be found anywhere.
 What's more, if we haven't thought of it already - but you have - then we can make it for you.

 The register grate had its origins in the early 19th century when the idea of closing down a fireplace with a radiant steel or cast iron interior to improve its efficiency first emerged.